 Geometry and topology

-Research of this group covers a broad range of research including differential geometry, geometric analysis, Teichmüller theory, topology in higher and lower dimensions, complex geometry, and etc.
+Research of this group covers a broad range of research including differential geometry, geometric analysis, Teichmüller theory, low-dimensional topology, high-dimensional manifold topology, complex geometry, and etc.

 Analysis, partial differential equation (PDE) and dynamical systems